raspibolt/raspibolt/guide/bonus/lightning/lnbits.md

   $ sudo adduser lnbits lnd
   ```

-* Create a data directory for LNBits and give ownership to the new user.
+* Create a data directory for LNbits and give ownership to the new user.

   ```sh
   $ sudo mkdir /data/lnbits
   $ sudo chown -R lnbits:lnbits /data/lnbits
   ```

-* Open a new "lnbits" user session and create symlinks to the LND and LNBits data directories.
+* Open a new "lnbits" user session and create symlinks to the LND and LNbits data directories.

   ```sh
   $ sudo su - lnbits